 Or call 651-423-7685 to inquire about open positions!

 The postcard includes information on bus stop locations and pick-up/drop-off times.
 Parents and guardians who do not receive a postcard and believe their child is eligible to receive transportation can call the Transportation Department at 651-423-7685.
-The district also offers optional transportation service for a fee for students who do not qualify based on the current service distances; for more information, visit the Transportation Department page.
+The district also offers optional transportation service for a fee for students who do not qualify based on the current service distances.

 Bus stop information is also available through the Infinite Campus Parent portal.
 Click on “More,” then “Transportation.”
 This information is updated nightly to reflect any changes to bus routes and stops.

-A fee-for-service transportation option is available to families whose children are not eligible for free transportation based on current service distances.
+Optional transportation service for a fee is available to families whose children are not eligible for free transportation based on current service distances.